thibaultdory/DD/README.md

    ```

    > **Note**: The `VITE_API_BASE_URL` environment variable is critical for the frontend to correctly connect to the backend API.
 This variable is used during the build process and cannot be changed after the frontend is built without rebuilding the container.
+   >
+   > **Important**: The `FRONTEND_URL` environment variable is used by the backend for CORS configuration.
+It must exactly match the URL that users will use to access the frontend, including the protocol (http/https).

    Build and start the services:
    ```bash